ERP Integration - A United Application Architecture

 The Need for ERP Integration

 Packaged ERP applications support a variety of business functions.
-An ERP systems primary purpose is to automate business processes in order to increase business efficiency and provide better visibility.
-One primary struggle companies have had is to integrate their ERP system with their other enterprise systems to meet growing business demands.
-ERP implementations commonly span a few years and what starts as a few functional modules, often grow into a primary ERP system with a number of stand-alone applications on the side.
+An ERP system's primary purpose is to automate business processes in order to increase business efficiency and provide better visibility.
+One struggle companies have had is to integrate their ERP system with their other enterprise systems to meet growing business demands.
+ERP implementations commonly span a few years; what starts as a few functional modules often grow into a primary ERP system with a number of stand-alone applications on the side.
 Enterprises need to find a new way to implement ERP systems that enable them to integrate isolated applications and provide a united application architecture.

 Common ERP Integration Pitfalls

 While ERP integration can ultimately make a business's architecture much stronger, companies often encounter several common pitfalls when not approached correctly.

 Balance of Real-Time vs. Batch Integration – ERPs business process integration has traditionally been file-based or batch-oriented, which worked well in the past since transactions where primarily inbound integrations.
 As ERPs expand to become a key data source of business information, there is a need to provide outbound data from the ERP to other systems in the enterprise.
 These systems include web portals and mobile devices that require real-time information, causing traditional ERP integrations to fall short.